Why More Is Not Always Best: Economic Growth

 A rise in any of these pushes AD to the right.
 That’s the economy saying, “Let’s grow!”

-Calculating Growth: Mind the Inflation
+Calculating Growth in your IB Economics Course: Mind the Inflation

 Say your country’s GDP jumps by 6%.
 If inflation is 4%, then your real GDP increase is only about 2%.
 The GDP deflator helps with this maths: